The main aim when cycling your new fish tank is to make sure the aquarium is habitable.

 - It is highly concentrated, so one bottle can serve a tank as large as 500 gallons (you can still use more than the recommended dosage though).

-- You always need to shake the bottle hard before use.
-If you skip this step the product may not prove as efficient.
+- You always need to SHAKE the bottle hard before use.
+If you forget this step the product may not prove as efficient.

-The API company has been around in the fish keeping industry for many years.
+The API company has been in the fish-keeping industry for many years.